dodokek/Hash-Table/README.md

 ## Conclusion

-At the end we got  *Search function*'s performance to increase 2.85 times.
+At the end we got  *Search function*'s performance increase 2.85 times.
 In my opinion this is quite good result.

 Let's calculate Ded's coefficient, to confirm my words: